Vellayappam Recipe Kerala Style (Palappam) – South Indian Kerala Style Pancakes Using Rice, Yeast & Coconut

 This post also explains how to make appam or palappam without an appam maker or appam pan if you do not have one with you.

 This simple vellayappam or palappam or Kerala appam recipe uses yeast for fermentation of the rice batter, to prepare delicious gluten free Kerala style pancakes.

 The rice & coconut based batter is fermented (using yeast or other methods) and made in to delicious pancakes in a specifically made pan to make appams, which is known as appam pan or appachatti.

-I have one more yummy, easy and vegan yeast pancakes recipe here which is made using semolina flour (that one is not gluten free though) which is very similar to these Kerala style appams.
+I have similar semolina yeast pancakes recipe here (that one is not gluten free though) which is very similar to these Kerala style appams.